heygent/cna/pages/cna___Simulazione di esame.md

 	  answer, using some of the ideas about power-law distributions.
 	-
 	- Draw a hyper-graph and its corresponding hyper-edge list representation.
+	-
+	- Consider the social network represented in the figure.
+Suppose that this social network was obtained by observing a group of people at a particular point in time and recording all their friendship relations.
+Now suppose that we come back at some point in the future and observe it again.
+According to the theories based on empirical studies of triadic closure in networks, which new edge is most likely present?
+(I.e. which pair of nodes, that do not currently have an edge connecting them, are most likely to be linked by an edge when we return to take the second observation?)
+Also, give a brief explanation for your answer.